Asem7Yousry/Geek_lap_task/README.md

 - use message library to show how many times the symbol mentioned in message box after scraping
 - use the same library to show error message to show error message if error log in happened

+## comit 8_ create a simple ui to be easy for user to use scraping method.
+- by using Tkinter module in python we developed a simple UI for scraping tool.
+- in UI there are 2 entries to enter a symbol and interval time as a method argument .